cmars/layer-lets-encrypt/README.md

 The configured `service-name` will be temporarily stopped while Let's Encrypt registers and renews with the "standalone" method.

-This layer is only supported on xenial.
+This layer is only supported on xenial and above.
 If deployed on earlier series, this layer does nothing.

 This layer requires agreement to the ISRG Let's Encrypt terms of service in